GEEKiDoS/piuio/README.md

 PIUIO input driver for Linux
 ============================

-This is a driver for the PIUIO arcade I/O board that maps panels and buttons to a standard Linux event interface which typically appears as a joystick.
+This is a driver for the PIUIO/LXIO arcade I/O board that maps panels and buttons to a standard Linux event interface which typically appears as a joystick.